Thursday, April 30, 2009 at 8:32 AM

 This observance was conceived in the late 1960s by Gaylord Nelson, a US Senator from Wisconsin, as an enlightened response to carefree pollution all over America.
 The first Earth Day was celebrated in 1970.

 The environmental practices this day inaugurated have become so routine and universal that the symbolic replenishing of Earth’s natural resources — by planting trees — now seems trite, if not contrived.
-Although, to hear all of the alarmist talk about climate change, you’d think that healthy regard for our planet was brought into public consciousness only years ago by Al Gore preaching from his environmental bible Earth in the Balance.
+Granted, to hear all of the alarmist talk about climate change, you’d think it was Al Gore who transformed public consciousness in this regard only years ago with sermons from his environmental bible Earth in the Balance.

-But this celebration of, and deference to, Earth’s natural wonders should be distinguished from Gore’s convenient truths about climate change (like his using fake images of melting glaciers in his documentary “An Inconvenient Truth” just to scare people).
+But this celebration of, and deference to, Earth’s natural wonders should be distinguished from Gore’s convenient truths about climate change; so-called truths which include using fake images of melting glaciers in his documentary “An Inconvenient Truth” just to scare people.

 After all, the original Earth Day ushered in conservation and greening trends that have led to cleaner air, more potable (lead-free) water and a much less polluted environment.
 Whereas, by Gore’s own admission, there has been “no improvement in the fight against climate change” since he began prophesying his Cassandra warnings about global warming.

 Of course, if there’s any truth to Gore’s doomsday scenario (especially with China and India joining the United States as superpower polluters), I suppose there would be no point in wishing us earthlings another 39 years….